Chicago, IL Truck Accident Lawyers

 All commercial truck drivers are required to have a commercial driver’s license (CDL), and different trucks have different training requirements.
 Driving a truck that is 70 feet long and weighs 40 tons requires skill, and trucking companies should only hire drivers who have adequately demonstrated that they are equipped to do the job.
 Unfortunately, whether due to a limited applicant pool or a desire to pay a minimum wage, companies often hire drivers who simply are not ready to hit the road.

 Even experienced drivers can make mistakes.
 Speeding, merging into an approaching vehicle, turning too sharply, and other errors are all common causes of major collisions.
+The only way to know if you have a case is to speak with an experienced truck accident lawyer in Chicago, today.

 Faulty Truck Design